Osprey Flapjack Review

 While the storage compartment is large enough to carry extras like a jacket, water bottle or gym gear, there is also an extra tubular zippered pocket on the outside that allows for room for extra carrying capacity.
 Most liked to use it as a place to store a thermos of caffeine for those long days at the office.

 If partly cloudy with a chance of light showers is on the forecast menu, this pack will fit the bill.
-It was surprisingly more waterproof than we expected and ranked amongst the highest in water resistance out of the nine packs.
+It was surprisingly more waterproof than we expected and ranked amongst the highest in water resistance out of the tested bunch.

 The Flapjack emerged from the 30-second shower test with little to no moisture on the paper inside.
-We were hesitant at first because there are no zippers on the main laptop compartment, but the vast flap fully encloses the compartment and keeps things dry.
-If you frequently find yourself caught in the rain and want something that's better than nothing, this bag will do the trick.
-If you want a highly repellent laptop bag for those heavy showers, look to the Patagonia Black Hole 25 or the Granite Gear Rift 2.
+We were hesitant at first because there are no zippers on the main laptop compartment, but the large flap fully encloses the compartment and keeps things dry.
+If you frequently find yourself caught in the rain and want something better than nothing, this bag will do the trick.
+If you want a highly repellent laptop bag for those heavy showers, look to the Patagonia Black Hole 25.

-This is one of the best bags for using to and from the office and on day-to-day missions, especially since the deluge of pockets helps you stay organized.
-If you're looking for a laptop bag to take to work and like the modern style that the Flapjack offers, this bag is going to be right up your alley.
+This model is one of the best bags for commuting to and from the office and on day-to-day missions, with a deluge of pockets that helps you stay organized.
+If you're looking for a laptop bag to take to work and like the modern style that the Flapjack offers, this is right up your alley.
 The small attachment for a flashing bike light on the back of the pack gives you peace of mind while bike commuting.
-Along with a few other small reflective strips on the front, we also found this pack to be a rather comfortable fit while seated on a bike, unlike its counterpart the Granite Gear Rift 2, which had a very long back panel and felt bulky and large while seated on a bike.
-The Rift might be a good choice for you in you have a long torso; seeing as how our main tester was 5'5", it felt rather big.
+Along with a few other small reflective strips on the front, we also found this pack to be a rather comfortable fit while seated on a bike.
+Overall, it has a plethora of uses.

-This model retails for $110 which is on the pricier end of the spectrum, compared to the nine other models we tested; but, we believe it is worth every penny.
-If you're on the hunt for the Best Bang for Your Buck, check out the The North Face Borealis.
+This model retails for $110, which is on the pricier end of the spectrum, compared to other models we tested; but, we believe it is worth every penny.

 If you want a great combination of laptop protection, comfort, organization, and great features, this is an excellent bag that'll help you handle whatever gets thrown your way.